 Only the first revision procedures for the primary arthroplasties done through the JointCare Network are captured.
-Operative data pertaining to the revision surgery itself is not captured with the exception of the date of procedure and the indication.
+Operative data pertaining to the revision surgery itself is not captured with the exception of the revision date and the indication.

 2.1 Primary Arthroplasty Survivorship